 If you’ve got all the bases covered at the start of this post then it’s time to track down some interesting PR people who are about to become your new BFFs.

 Keep writing, grow your social media feeds, encourage interaction on your blog and get yourself known among tourist boards and PR companies.

 Go to conferences and events and chat to other bloggers and the companies who’ve paid to be there.
 They’re the ones who are really interested in working with bloggers and so the people who you’ll have the best chances with.

 Events and conferences are the best way to meet the people who arrange and organise the travel blogger press trips in a company.

 What can you do for them?

-This isn’t all about you you know.
-A PR will want to know exactly what you can do for them when it comes to press trips, so know your reach, your readership and your skills.
-Don’t be afraid to show them off either.
 You need to demonstrate why they should choose you over every other blogger in the world.
 If you’re meeting a potential press trip organiser at an event you need to be sure of what you can provide them.
-What can you offer and why should they work with you?
-Have that right in your head and rolling off the tongue and you’re sure to be in with a better chance.

-Helps to be multitalented
+16. Helps to be multitalented

 If you can take great photos, film and edit, and write, you’re quite the asset to a press trip.
 If you’re this multitalented make sure the PRs know it.
 If you’re not, no worries, having an expertise can make you stand out too.
 You just need to play to and market your strengths.

 If you’re planning on starting a travel blog to get free press trips, trust me, you’d be better off getting yourself a minimum wage paid job and paying for the whole thing yourself.
-But if you just want a happy sideline in a few press trips a year to supplement your travels, then good luck to you!
+It can take a long time to build your blog up to the level to be invited on press trips.

 As always, let me know how you get on.
 Hope you get invited on a travel blogger press trip very soon!